mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.12.0 =
+* Removed optin campaigns and coversion limit (lite).
+* Added shortcode support for optin forms (lite).
+* Added support for custom fields to optin forms with integration mapping.
+* Fixed bug where email automation customizer wasn't saving.
+* Made headline in optin customizer visual/text.
+* Added pushing of notification bar to the top on window resize.
+* Added shortcode support to success message.
+* Reduced inline js object added to frontend.
+* Added better explanation to re-authorize connection button.
+* Removed maipoet double optin feature.
+What it basically did was prevent confirmation email from being sent.
+* Subscriber name is now split into name and lastname for Mailerlite connection.
+* Updated Convertfox to Gist.
+* Fixed bug with mailchimp interest user input.
+* Added sendinblue list sync where by user are not removed from their previous joined list.
+* Fix for mailchimp GDPR optin consent not working.

 = 2.2.11.2 =
 * Sendinblue optin fix when automation is active.